Ben-0-mad/YT-TMS-Finder/README.md

 1. ```-id``` to check only one video ID
 1. ```-r``` for restore file (This restore file has to be the html source of a youtube channel)

+*The restore file is automatically created after the first time you grab the HTML of a youtube channel*

 Some unidentified music we find is different in BPM/pitch, therefore [this package](https://www.dropbox.com/s/ze3nzu8lecy6ndl/TMS%20subtle%20variants%20on%20tone%20and%20speed.zip?dl=0) with slightly different versions of TMS is available.
 Just put the files in the "mp3" folder and do ```python collect-fingerprints-of-songs.py```.

 ## How to set up on Windows